selftok-team/SelftokTokenizer/README.md

 * **VAE path**

-> We use the VAE from SD3 ([SD3 VAE](https://huggingface.co/stabilityai/stable-diffusion-3-medium-diffusers/tree/main/vae)).
-Please update the `vae_path` in the config file to point to your local path after downloading.
+> We use the VAE from SD3 ([SD3 VAE](https://huggingface.co/stabilityai/stable-diffusion-3-medium-diffusers/tree/main)).
+Please update the `sd3_pretrained` in the config file to point to your local path after downloading.